daqhris/daqhris.github.io/crypto-growth-fund.md

 - is independent from any centralized entity like a regulatory body, a local authority or a government agency.

 This fund owns and manages digital assets that are:
-- accessible on the Internet by using a computing device,
+- accessible on the Internet by using a computer,
 - known for practical implementations and widespread adoption,
 - on-track for an increase in value overtime,
-- available only in digital or electronic form,
+- available only in electronic form,
 - held onto over a long-term horizon (minimum of 10 years).

 ## Portfolio